Some articles are posted as Images, Please use Computers to go through them for best experience. For phone users, switch to Web Version

 }

-Comparing Windows Services Status Prior and Post Reboot
+Windows Script - Comparing Windows Services Status before and after reboot

 <#Created By Abhishek Bansal